-The Lieutenant’s Log is a biweekly, journal-style update on the travels, tribulations, and successes of the Lieutenant Planet initiative.
-Real-time access, along with a continuous Video docu-series, is currently available only through subscription.
+The Lieutenant’s Log is a sporadically updated, journal-style log of the travels, tribulations, and successes of the Lieutenant Planet initiative.
+Real-time access, along with my video journal, is currently available only through subscription.
 As little as $1/month gets you access and helps support this exciting environmental initiative!
 Click here to get in on the awesomeness!

 Lieutenants Log 5-5-19